Rhubarb: benefits, dosage, contraindications

 ✪✪✪✪✪

-Rhubarb could have beneficial effects for treating constipation.
-A study on middle-aged adults shows that rhubarb extract at 12.5 mg or 25 mg, taken at bedtime for a month, improves stool frequency and consistency compared to a placebo.
+Rhubarb may have beneficial effects for treating constipation.
+A study in middle-aged adults shows that a rhubarb extract at 12.5 mg or 25 mg, taken at bedtime for one month, improves stool frequency and consistency compared with placebo.
 According to ESCOP, rhubarb may be considered for its laxative effect in standardized preparations for short-term use.

 Posologie